Python in Visual Studio makes it easy to manage multiple Python environments and easily switch between them for

 If you've loaded a project that contains

-requirements.txtand wish to install all the packages listed in that file, right-click the project and select Install from requirements.txt:
+requirements.txtand wish to install all the packages listed in that file, expand the Python Environments node in Solution Explorer, then right-click an environment node and select Install from requirements.txt:

-When you have all the necessary packages installed in a project, you can right-click the project in Solution Explorer and select Generate requirements.txt to create the necessary file.
+If you already have all the necessary packages installed in a project, you can right-click an environment in Solution Explorer and select Generate requirements.txt to create the necessary file.
 If the file already exists, a prompt appears for how to update it:

 - Replace entire file removes all items, comments, and options that exist.

 - Refresh existing entries detects package requirements and updates the version specifiers to match the version you currently have installed.

 - Update and add entries refreshes any requirements that are found, and adds all other packages to the end of the file.

 requirements.txt files are intended to freeze the requirements of your project, all installed packages are written with precise versions.
 Using precise versions ensures that you can easily reproduce your environment on another machine.
 Packages are included even if they were installed with a version range, as a dependency of another package, or with an installer other than pip.

 requirements.txt file exists when adding a new virtual environment, the Add Virtual Environment dialog displays an option to install the packages automatically, making it easy to recreate an environment on another machine: